Kome54/openshock_chaster/README.md

 Polls the Chaster API for lock events and forwards them as shock/vibrate/beep commands to the OpenShock API.

-Polls at random times in seconds between these values you can change for faster or slow behaviour:
+Polls at random times in seconds between these values, you can change for faster or slow behaviour:

 POLL_MIN = int()